Rust, the good, bad and ugly

 The learning curve is steep, and there is no polite way around it.
 Concepts such as ownership, borrowing, and lifetimes have no direct equivalent in most languages, so experienced programmers find themselves back at the bottom of the hill, arguing with a compiler that rejects code which would compile instantly elsewhere.

 To a newcomer that error is baffling; the variable is right there.
-In time it makes sense, but the early frustration is real and it is many people’s first and last impression.
+In time it makes sense, but the early frustration is real, and for a good number of developers it is their first and last impression of the language.
+The move-semantics model — that assigning a value transfers ownership rather than copying or aliasing it — is genuinely unlike the mental model you bring from almost anywhere else, and no amount of “it clicks eventually” softens the first month.

 Then there is fighting the borrow checker, the rite of passage every Rust developer endures.
 You write something perfectly reasonable, the compiler refuses it, and you spend twenty minutes restructuring code to satisfy rules you only half understand.
 The error messages are genuinely helpful, among the best in any language, but that does not make the wall any less real when you hit it.